Shakeskeyboarde/eslint-config-rational/README.md

 ## Configurations

 - `rational` - The base configuration (should be the first `extends` entry).
+- `rational/classless` - Disallow classes in favor of functional(-ish) code.
 - `rational/react` - Add React support.
 - `rational/typescript` - Add Typescript support.
 - `rational/warn` - Turn all errors into warnings.